insomnes/aqute/README.md

     for _ in range(5):
         await result_q.get()

-    # Now wait till all finished via speicific method, this also notifies
+    # Now wait till all finished via specific method, this also notifies
     # aqute that we have added all tasks
     await aqute.wait_till_end()
     assert result_q.qsize() == 5